GMS (software)

 GMS (Groundwater Modeling System) is water modeling application for building and simulating groundwater models from Aquaveo.
 It features 2D and 3D geostatistics, stratigraphic modeling and a unique conceptual model approach.
 Currently supported models include MODFLOW, MODPATH, MT3DMS, RT3D, FEMWATER, SEEP2D, and UTEXAS.

 Version 6 introduced the use of XMDF (eXtensible Model Data Format), which is a compatible extension of HDF5.
-The purpose of this is to allow internal storage and management of data in a single HDF file, rather than using many flat files.
+The purpose of this Is to allow internal storage and management of data in a single HDF file, rather than using many flat files.

 History

 GMS was initially developed in the late 1980s and early 1990s on Unix workstations by the Engineering Computer Graphics Laboratory at Brigham Young University.
-The development of GMS was funded primarily by The United States Army Corps of Engineers and was known—until version 4.0, released in late 1999—as the Department of Defense Groundwater Modeling System, or DoD GMS.
+The development of GMS was funded primarily by The United States Army Corps of Engineers and was known until version 4.0, released in late 1999, as the Department of Defense Groundwater Modeling System, or DoD GMS.
 It was ported to Microsoft Windows in the mid 1990s.
 Version 3.1 was the last version that supported HP-UX, IRIX, OSF/1, and Solaris platforms.
-Development of GMS—along with WMS and SMS—was transferred to Aquaveo when it formed in April 2007.
+Development of GMS, along with development of WMS and SMS, was transferred to Aquaveo when it was formed in April 2007.

 A study published in the Journal of Agricultural and Applied Economics in August 2000 stated that "GMS provides an interface to the groundwater flow model, MODFLOW, and the contaminant transport model, MT3D.
-MODFLOW is a three-dimensional, cell-centered, finite-difference, saturated-flow model capable of both steady-state and transient analyses...These two models, when put together, provide a comprehensive tool for examining groundwater flow and nitrate transport and accumulation".
+MODFLOW is a three-dimensional, cell-centered, finite-difference, saturated-flow model capable of both steady-state and transient analyses.
+These two models, when put together, provide a comprehensive tool for examining groundwater flow and nitrate transport and accumulation".
 The study was designed to help develop a "permit scheme to effectively manage nitrate pollution of groundwater supplies for communities in rural areas without hindering agricultural production in watersheds".